 Market making strategy

-As a reward for their liquidity, LP receives spreads and commissions.
+As a reward for their liquidity, LP receives commissions.
 Providing liquidity can be a very lucrative business, but carries the risk of loss.
 Indeed, in the case where the traders of a pool earn more than they lose, and the net result of the positions is higher than the commissions earned by the LP, the latter will then start to lose money up to the total of their deposit.
 However, this risk can be managed.

 - A Book: hedge the exposure of the liquidity pools on the real markets to neutralize the risk and only earn on spreads or commissions.